Tara MacLean

-Tara Margaret Charity MacLean (born October 25, 1973) is a Canadian musician, singer and composer.
+Tara Margaret Charity MacLean (born October 25, 1973) is a Canadian musician, singer, and composer.

-Her hit songs as a solo artist include "Evidence", "If I Fall", and a cover of the Christmas song "Light of the Stable".
+Her songs as a solo artist include "Evidence", "If I Fall", and a cover of the Christmas song "Light of the Stable".
 She was a member of Atlantic Canadian regional group, Shaye with Kim Stockwood and Damhnait Doyle from 2002 to 2007.

-Early years
+Early life and education

-Tara Margaret Charity MacLean is the daughter of accomplished actress, Sharlene MacLean and Danny Costain, a singer and dancer from British Columbia.
-She was also influenced greatly by her stepfather Marty Reno, a songwriter/guitarist, best known for his recording work with Canadian recording star Gene MacLellan.
-Born and raised in Charlottetown, Prince Edward Island on the east coast of Canada, MacLean is the eldest of four children.
+MacLean is the daughter of Sharlene MacLean, an actress, and Danny Costain, a singer and dancer from British Columbia.
+She was influenced by her stepfather Marty Reno, a songwriter and guitarist with Canadian recording star Gene MacLellan.
+She was born and raised in Charlottetown, Prince Edward Island on the east coast of Canada, and is the eldest of four children.
 All four were pulled from their burning home in May 1987 by Constable David Cheverie, who was awarded for bravery and received the Cross of Valour for saving their lives.
-She moved to B.C. when she was 13 years old.
+She moved to British Columbia when she was 13 years old.

-MacLean lived in Victoria and graduated from Mount Douglas Secondary School in 1991.
+MacLean lived in Victoria, British Columbia, and graduated from Mount Douglas Secondary School in 1991.

+Career

 Nettwerk Records discovered MacLean singing on a ferry between Victoria, British Columbia and Salt Spring Island.
 She signed to Nettwerk Records in April 1995 after moving to Vancouver to record her song "Let Her Feel the Rain" for Lit from Within, a Nettwerk Records benefit compilation for rape crisis centers.
 That song was also placed on a Nettwerk compilation titled Slowbrew, and it received some radio airplay.
 Her representing agents are S.L.
 Feldman's in Canada and Little Big Man in the U.S. She is signed to Sony Music Publishing Canada.

 Her first live appearance in Vancouver was at Nettwerk Record's 10 Year Anniversary Show at the Vogue Theater.
 MacLean made an impact opening for the Dave Matthews Band and she appeared at the East Coast Music Awards where she sang with Marty Reno and Lennie Gallant as a tribute to Gene McLellan.